inTouch is a company limited by guarantee. We are governed by a constitution and an eminent Board of Directors chaired by Miriam Silva.

 Nevein’s professional qualifications include a Bachelor of Laws (Hons), Bachelor of Arts (Philosophy) and Master of Laws, from The University of Melbourne.
-She graduated the AICD Company Directors Course in 2012.
+She is a Graduate Member of the Australian Institute of Company Directors.

 Nevein is passionate about health, education, social justice and providing leadership that inspires people and organisations to recognise and reach their full potential.